armanbolatov/dna_analysis/README.md

 $ python main.py
 ```

-In this [presentation](presentation.pdf) you can find further details on how to use the program properly.
+By clicking the "Help" button you can find further details on how to use the program properly.

 ## Naming conventions